Maiyingu Marragu (Blackfellows Hand Cave) Near Lithgow

 Cliff Top Walking Track

-The Cliff Top Walking Track near Blackheath is a beautiful 3 km long walking trail that follows the edge of the escarpment between Evans Lookout and Govetts Leap Lookout.
+The Cliff Top Walking Track near Blackheath is a scenic 3 km walking trail that follows the edge of the escarpment between Evans Lookout and Govetts Leap Lookout.

-The Grose Valley views along the way are some of the most spectacular you can find in that part of the Blue Mountains.
+Along the way, it offers some of the most spectacular views of the Grose Valley in this part of the Blue Mountains.

 Read more